Deepak-gogula03/Production-Ready-Multi-Server-Model-Context-Protocol/README.md

 One of the major advantages of MCP is **dynamic tool discovery**.

+One of the defining features of the Model Context Protocol is **Dynamic Tool Discovery**.

-Instead of hardcoding every available capability inside the application, the MCP client automatically retrieves tool metadata from connected servers.
+Instead of hardcoding tool definitions inside the AI application, the MultiServerMCPClient automatically queries connected MCP servers, retrieves metadata for every exposed capability, and makes those tools immediately available to the LangGraph agent.

+This design enables plug-and-play extensibility where additional MCP servers can be introduced without modifying the application's reasoning logic.

 This allows AI applications to: